Reconstruction of overlapping electromagnetic showers in calorimeters using Transformers: Results and discussion

 \subsection{Compensation of the non-responsive readout regions}

 To study robustness to channel failures and non-responsive readout regions, we simulate detector conditions in which 1\% of crystals are disabled together with one non-responsive $5\times5$ readout tower as discussed in~\ref{sec:dead_channels_posenc}.
+The corresponding dead channels are present during both the training and evaluation stages for all model comparisons, rather than being introduced only at inference time.
 Figure~\ref{fig:dead_cells} summarizes the impact on energy reconstruction.
 While PFClustering and the two-step models exhibit larger distortions of the reconstructed-to-generated energy ratio and broader energy residual distributions, \mbox{ClusTEX} remains more resilient.
 In particular, the \mbox{ClusTEX} distributions indicate that the single-step transformer can partially compensate for missing energy in non-responsive regions by exploiting contextual information from neighbouring active crystals and from its global detector-position awareness, resulting in a reduced bias and improved stability in the presence of localized failures.

 Event-display examples illustrating seed windows with a significant proportion of dead channels are shown in Fig.~\ref{fig:dead_event_displays}.

 \FloatBarrier